terminal42/contao-notification_center/docs/03-developers.md

 ## Events

-Sometimes, you need to add tokens to an already existing message type or you want to log information etc.
+Sometimes, you need to add tokens to an already existing notification type or you want to log information etc.
 That's when we have to dig a little deeper into the processes of the Notification Center.
 There are four events you can use:

 * CreateParcelEvent
-* GetMessageTypeForModuleConfigEvent
+* GetNotificationTypeForModuleConfigEvent
 * GetTokenDefinitionsEvent
 * ReceiptEvent